whyboris/TypeScript-Call-Graph/README.md

 tcg
 ```

-It will remind you how to use the CLI: you need to provide specific files, or globs:
+It will remind you how to use the CLI: you need to provide specific files, or globs (wildcard paths):

 ```sh
 tcg myFile.ts folder/*.ts anotherFolder/**/*.ts